 - The Company’s Garden with the Iziko SA Museum and Planetarium, the SA National Gallery, the Houses of Parliament and the recently revamped Company’s Garden Restaurant is just over the road.

-- The Labia Cinema (the oldest independent cinema in South Africa) and the Gardens Shopping Centre are within easy walking distance.
+- The Labia Cinema (the oldest independent cinema in South Africa), the historic Long Street Baths and the Gardens Shopping Centre are within easy walking distance.

 - The MyCiti bus route which serves the whole city and its surrounding areas passes one block away (closest stop: Michaelis)

-- The City Sightseeing “hop on / hop off” tour bus stops just outside our main entrance.
+- The City Sightseeing “hop on / hop off” tour bus stops almost outside our main entrance.

 St Martini Gardens was designed by Pius Pahl, the last architect to qualify at the Bauhaus, Germany’s revolutionary and influential design academy.
 Pahl moved to Stellenbosch in the 1950s after marrying his South African wife.
 He started his own practice and received many awards locally and internationally for his work.
-Click here for more information on Pahl, Bauhaus and the design of St Martini Gardens.
+Go to our Downloads page for more information on Pahl, Bauhaus and the design of St Martini Gardens.

 For information for residents – both long and short term – about life in and around St Martini Gardens click here…